twocentstudios/twocentstudios.github.com/_posts/2012-10-13-core-data-plus-icloud-is-kind-of-ridiculous.markdown

 ---
 layout: post
-title: "Core Data + iCloud is Kind Of Ridiculous"
+title: Core Data + iCloud is Kind Of Ridiculous
 date: 2012-10-13 19:48
 comments: true
 categories: iOS, Core Data, iCloud
+redirect_from: "/blog/2012/10/13/core-data-plus-icloud-is-kind-of-ridiculous"
 ---

 I've spent most of the evening getting reacquainted with Core Data.
 My goal is to get up to speed enough to use it and iCloud for a simple app idea I want to prototype out.
 It's turning out to be a little more daunting than I had hoped.